Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Atomized Features Extraction by BAE

-To utilize the ComSem pipeline on BAE, we first propose a rescaling method to identify the \textit{significant activations} (utilized in Step 1 of ComSem) from BAE, since BAE's binary hidden activations cannot directly reflect the activation magnitudes.
-Then, we evaluate the interpretability score of BAE-extracted features by ComSem to demonstrate that BAE is an effective feature extractor.

-\paragraph{Estimate the Activation Magnitude from the Feature Burstiness.} Since our aforementioned ComSem pipeline requires access to feature activation \textit{magnitude}, which our BAE can not explicitly provide\footnote{Note that, in typical SAE, the hidden activation (congener of our $h_1$) can directly serve as such magnitude.}, as shown in Fig.~\ref{fig:act_mag_calculation}, we calculate the \textit{burstiness} of each channel to convert the binary activations $h_1$ into the activation magnitudes.
-In detail, for each (indexed by $i$) instance $h_1^{(i)}$ in a hidden activation set $H_1=\{h_1^{(i)}\}_{i=1}^n$, we compare the distance of $h_1^{(i)}$ with a prior distribution\footnote{Such $\bar{h_1}$ can either be an accompanying component saved during training, or mean value on $H_1$ set.} $\bar{h_1}$ as $\beta^{(i)}=\log_2\vert h_1^{(i)} - \bar{h_1}\vert$, where the $\log_2$ is the element-wise logarithm.
-Such $\beta^{(i)}$ is the channel-wise activation magnitude of $h_1^{(i)}$, where a channel $j$ with larger $\beta^{(i)}_j$ suggests the $j$-th feature from $h_1^{(i)}$ is more bursty.
-A more bursty feature reduces more uncertainty to reconstruct the $h_0$ so that \textit{carries more information against the prior distribution $\bar{h_1}$, which makes it more representative of $h_0$}.
-Then, for each instance, we simply select the indices with the top-$k$ greatest values in $\beta^{(i)}$ as the significant activation channels utilized in Step 1 of ComSem.
+\paragraph{Estimate Activation Magnitude from Binary Activation.} Since ComSem requires access to feature activation \textit{magnitude}, which our BAE can not explicitly provide\footnote{Note that, in typical SAE, the hidden activation (congener of our $h_B$) can directly serve as such magnitude.}, as shown in Fig.~\ref{fig:act_mag_calculation}, we calculate the \textit{burstiness} of each channel to convert the binary activations $h_B$ into the activation magnitudes.
+In detail, for each (indexed by $i$) instance $h_B^{(i)}$ in a hidden activation set $H_B=\{h_B^{(i)}\}_{i=1}^n$, we compare the distance of $h_B^{(i)}$ with a prior distribution\footnote{Also named \textit{typical set} in information theory.
+Such $\bar{h_B}$ can either be saved during training, or mean value on $H_B$ set.} $\bar{h_B}\in[0,1]^{d'}$ as $\beta^{(i)}=\log_2\vert h_B^{(i)} - \bar{h_B}\vert$, where the $\log_2$ is the element-wise logarithm.
+Such $\beta^{(i)}$ is the channel-wise activation magnitude of $h_B^{(i)}$, where a channel $j$ with larger $\beta^{(i)}_j$ suggests the $j$-th feature from $h_B^{(i)}$ is more bursty.
+A more bursty feature reduces more uncertainty to reconstruct the $h_0$ so that \textit{carries more information against the $\bar{h_B}$, which makes it more representative of $h_0$} (Appendix~\ref{appendix.proof_burst} for theoretical groundings).
+Then, we input such magitudes into the automatic feature interpretation and evaluation framework.